Judge Christina A. Snyder -- United States District Court, Central District of California

 Key Traps — Where Counsel Gets Caught

-5. 5.
-Ex parte opposition window is 48 hours from delivery of papers — not the more common 24 hours
+- 4. Ex parte opposition window is 48 HOURS (not the more common 24 hours) from delivery of moving papers

-6. 6.
-In antitrust, patent, and securities cases: two mandatory chambers copies required (not one)
+- 6. Antitrust, patent, and federal securities cases: TWO mandatory chambers copies required (not one)

 Quick Reference